Marcono1234/hda-fbi-typst-thesis-template/README.md

 This thesis template is currently not available in the Typst package registry ("Typst Universe"); the recommended way to use it is to either:

-- [Download the GitHub repository as ZIP](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/archive/refs/heads/main.zip), and extract it in a directory called `thesis-template` inside your thesis project directory\
+- [Download the GitHub repository as ZIP](https://github.com/Marcono1234/hda-fbi-typst-thesis-template/archive/refs/heads/main.zip), and extract the content of the `template` directory in a directory called `thesis-template` inside your thesis project directory\
 (the ZIP might contain a nested directory with repository and branch name; skip that nested directory and only use its content)

 - When using Git: Add the thesis template as Git submodule to your thesis project: